Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 The Finnish baritone, Tom Krause, had begun studying to become a psychiatrist, and obtained a medical degree from Helsinki University.
 But he gave it up to study singing.
 He received his training in Helsinki, and later at the Vienna Music Academy and in Berlin.

-Since his debut in Berlin in 1957, Tom Krause has established himself as a leading baritone with a vast repertoire, ranging from Bach to Messiaen.
-He was with the Deutsche Oper Berlin for three years and has been a member of the Hamburg State Opera since 1962, where he has created the leading role in the world premiers of various modern operas such as The Golden Ram and Hamlet.
-He has also appeared as guest with most of the leading operas in Europe, including La Scala, Vienna, London, Berlin, Munich, Copenhagen, Brussels, Amsterdam and Rome.
+Since his debut in Berlin in 1957, Tom Krause has established himself as a leading baritone with a vast repertoire, ranging from J.S.
+Bach to Messiaen.
+He was with the Deutsche Oper Berlin for three years and has been a member of the Hamburg State Opera since 1962, where he created the leading role in the world premieres of various modern operas such as The Golden Ram and Hamlet.
+He also appeared as guest with most of the leading operas in Europe, including La Scala, Vienna, London, Berlin, Munich, Copenhagen, Brussels, Amsterdam and Rome.

-Tom Krause has performed oratorio, and sung in Lieder recitals many times.
+Tom Krause performed oratorio, and sung in Lieder recitals many times.
 At the end of the 1960’s he was also under contract with the Metropolitan Opera, as well as with the Hamburg State Opera.
 Among his more important roles are Don Giovanni, Count Almaviva, Amonastro, Germont, Don Carlos (Forza del Destino), Escamillo, Malatesta, Oreste (Elerktra), Marcello and Nick Shadow.

 Source: MusicaGlotz Website; Liner notes to the 2-LP Album ‘Dvorák: Requiem Mass’ conducted by István Kertez (Decca, 1969)